phaserjs/dev/README.md

 ![Phaser4](readme-build.png)

-The bundle will be built into the `public` folder, under the same folder given in the path.
+The bundle will be built into the `examples/live` folder, under the same folder given in the path.

+The examples are accessible via GitHub Pages: https://phaserjs.github.io/dev/examples/live/

 ## Example using the npm package